-- Long-term market trends last years and even decades.
-These are big societal changes that affect your business, like mobile devices and artificial intelligence, gaps or deficiencies in the talent pipeline, and culture shifts like the #metoo movement or demands for racial equality.
+Long-term trends last years and even decades.
+These are big societal changes that affect your business, like mobile devices and artificial intelligence, gaps or deficiencies in the talent pipeline, the COVID-19 pandemic, and culture shifts like the #metoo movement or demands for racial equity and justice .
 While you might need to adapt to the new environment as these long-term trends manifest, responses should be more thoughtful than reactionary.
 For instance, just because you know consumers want a mobile-friendly experience doesn’t mean you should implement one without strategy.

 There are a few ways you can find out about the market trends affecting your business.
 As you explore these trends, it’s also important to be asking critical questions about how your values and service offerings align, fit in, or even run counter to the trends.

-- Use Industry Trends Analytics: Digital analytics tools for consumer behavior can help you get the bigger picture on your market and how it relates to the greater economy.
+Digital analytics tools, like those we offer at DemandJump, for consumer behavior insights can help you get the bigger picture on your market, your audience, what they are searching for, and how it relates to the greater economy.